Research more secure htpdate time pool design

 I doubt anyone on our team will be working on this anytime soon => anyone interested, please do take it.

-#3 Updated by adrelanos about 4 years ago
+#3 Updated by adrelanos over 4 years ago

 I don't think any more research is required.
 Because we at Whonix discussed and throughly thought this through: